[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 Medical examination

 To participate in academy training and community constable duties, you need to meet required medical standards.
-Our Police Medical Section will conduct a medical examination to ensure you meet these standards.
+Our Police Medical Section will conduct a medical assessment to ensure you meet these standards.

 Read more about our medical standards